Za dom spremni: Usage in Croatia after the war

 A Croatian political study published in early 2019, using empirical research testing public attitudes towards contentious political symbols, found that in Croatian society "...from 2016 to 2018 the proclivity to ban the local fascist slogan For the Homeland Ready significantly increased to 50%, as a sign of growing criticism and aversion. (...)
 Nevertheless, when we move to [discussion on] recent violent history [referencing the breakup of Yugoslavia], relative majority of 47% of citizens advocates preservation of the Homeland War monuments that contain the fascist slogan For the Homeland Ready."

 The authors further opined "when this slogan is used as a part of commemoration of the soldiers who fought in the Homeland War, it is impossible to separate the positive value of patriotic struggle for Croatia's independence from revisionist acceptance of the legacy of fascist NDH and the persecution of the Serbian minority as a legitimate political goal."

+In 2019, Croatian historian Miljenko Hajdarović noted the pro-Ustaše fantasies of the HOS leadership during the war, esp. using the salute, and how the memory of the war in Croatia in turn gets politicized to promote various false equivalences in historical references.

 In 2024, the then mayor of Vukovar, Ivan Penava from the political party Homeland Movement, has defended the usage of Za dom spremni!, saying that "whoever is offended by that slogan should not be visiting Vukovar."

 In 2025, the chant of this salute at the largest Thompson concert to date held at the Zagreb Hippodrome caused the public ombudsman of Croatia to issue a statement condemning the act, calling it unacceptable and illegal.

 In 2025, conservative commentator Matija Štahan claimed that the slogan has changed from its original meaning into an anti-establishment chant and that it is more similar to Slava Ukraini.
 Tena Banjeglav of the NGO Documenta – Centre for Dealing with the Past said government's support of this kind of nationalism is risking violence.
 Its unchanged prohibition by the constitution remains the most serious obstacle to acceptance.